firebelly/cfs/README.md

 ## To develop locally

-`cd app/themes/cfs; npx gulp watch` to monitor changes to scss, js and php files.
+`cd web/app/themes/cfs; npx gulp watch` to monitor changes to scss, js and php files.
 If you view the site at `http://cfs.localhost:3000` you'll get live updates with BrowserSync.

 ## To deploy

 `cap staging deploy`

-Will create a new release dir on WebFaction in webapps/cfs_staging/, compile & scp assets, and finally update `webapps/cfs_staging/current` to the new release dir.
+Will create a new release dir on WebFaction in webapps/cfs_staging/, compile & scp assets, and finally update the `webapps/cfs_staging/current` symlink to the new release dir.